Contact Lens Calculator Logo - CLCalc Splash Screen

 Tool Usage (Compromises):

-1. SE Compensation (Toric): If needed cyl > lens max cyl, uses max cyl and adjusts sphere by SE of the *uncompensated* cyl difference.
+1. SE Compensation (Toric - Optional): If needed cyl > lens max cyl (and difference is ≤ 1.00D and option enabled), uses max cyl and adjusts sphere by SE of the *uncompensated* cyl difference.

 2. SE Substitution (Multifocal): If MF Toric needed but showing Spherical MF, the sphere power shown is the SE of the *target* MF Toric Rx.